computervisionpro/distilbert-goodreads-genre/README.md

 ### Data & Objective

-For finetuning, I used good reads dataset https://mengtingwan.github.io/data/goodreads.html The goal is to predict the genre of the book.
+For finetuning, we used good reads dataset which can be found here: https://mengtingwan.github.io/data/goodreads.html The goal is to predict the genre of the book.